 - 4.1 The Consultation Statement reports on responses made to the consultation by separating representations from the various respondents into different groups.
 This reflects the approach to engagement utilised by the Council, which saw the use of a consultation portal allow members of the public to focus specifically on any site(s) they wished to make comments on.
 Additionally, through utilising the knowledge of main planning issues raised in previous consultations across the Plan's production to date, further clarity was established by the portal through the identification of particular themes which the public would most likely be interested in commenting on.
-However, respondents were not bound by these themes, and any other matter(s) of interest were able to be brought to the Council's attention by replying to 'other'. - 4.2 With the majority of representations submitted via the consultation portal, it is appropriate that this Statement bases its reporting structure on the different types of respondent.
-As has occurred historically, specific consultation bodies (i.e. statutory consultees) predominantly responded via email, as did a number of other professional consultees including interest groups and those involved in the promotion of development sites. - 4.3 It should be noted that this Consultation Statement includes the Council's responses to the matters raised by the public's representations rather than technical and professional stakeholders responses.
-This decision has been taken in light of the advanced stage of examination the Plan has reached and due to a comprehensive consultation not generally commonplace at this stage of a Plan's review.
-The Council does not wish to pre-empt how any individual matter identified through a representation should be addressed by the appointed Inspector prior to her issuing of Matters Issues and Questions (MIQs).
-Despite these arrangements, all representations submitted throughout the six-week consultation have been forwarded to the Inspector in full and will be uploaded to the Examination Library hosted on the Council's website.
+However, respondents were not bound by these themes, and any other matter(s) of interest were able to be brought to the Council's attention through the use of a 'other' option. - 4.2 With the majority of representations submitted via the consultation portal, it is appropriate that this Statement bases its reporting structure on the different types of respondent.
+As has occurred historically, specific consultation bodies (i.e. statutory consultees) predominantly responded via email, as did a number of other professional consultees including interest groups and those involved in the promotion of specific development sites. - 4.3 This Consultation Statement includes the Council's responses to the matters raised by public representations, as well as those made by technical and professional stakeholders (including statutory consultees).
+This format has been employed previously to report back on earlier stages of consultation in the Plan's production, and is arranged in policy order to allow for ease of cross-referencing to the Core Strategy Review amendment document.
+Summaries and responses to the public's comments can be found at Section 6 of this Statement, whilst the summaries and responses to all other representations is presented at Appendix A. All representations submitted throughout the six-week consultation have been forwarded to the Inspector in full and are available to view as part of the Council's on-line Examination Library.